thp/urlwatch/docs/source/deprecated.rst

 ----------------------------------------------
 In older versions ``matrix_client`` was used as matrix provider.
-This optional dependency is now replaced with ``matrix-nio`` which is both more featureful (support encrypted rooms) and more actively maintained.
+This optional dependency is now replaced with ``matrix-nio`` which is both more featureful (supports encrypted rooms) and more actively maintained.

 Configuration is backwards compatible so after updating to 2.23 you only need to install ``matrix-nio`` and everything should work as previously.